codingMustache/codingMustache/README.md

 ## Daily Trivia

-What programming language was GitHub written in?
+Which of the following physical typologies are used with Ethernet Networks?
- 1. Python
+ 1. Mesh
- 2. JavaScript
+ 2. Hex
- 3. Lua
+ 3. Star
- 4. Ruby
+ 4. Ring

 <details>
   <summary>Answer</summary>
-  Ruby
+  Star
 </details>